adabcnjs/gohugo-workshop-guide/content/docs/6-taxonomies.md

 As you can see, you need to redefine the default taxonomies that you want to keep (we are dropping _categories_ in this case).

 Of course, for this custom taxonomies to appear on the site, the theme has to support that (or you can modify a layout to show them!).
 In any case, the list page is always available under `yoursite/taxonomy-name/taxonomy-value`.
 Check the official docs to see some examples of [layouts related to taxonomies](https://gohugo.io/templates/taxonomy-templates/).

+## Disabling taxonomies

+If you aren't going to use taxonomies and want to prevent the list pages to be created, just add `disableKinds = ["taxonomy", "taxonomyTerm"]` to the configuration.